Bhagwan06/Bhagwan06/README.md

 - 💞️ I’m looking to collaborate on **projects**.
 - 📫 How to reach me: magarbhagwan66@gmail.com
 - 😄 Pronouns: **he**
-- ⚡ Fun fact:** I like challenges as you know I'm not particularly eager to give up.**
+- ⚡ Fun fact: **I like challenges as you know I'm not particularly eager to give up**.

 <!---
 Bhagwan06/Bhagwan06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.